Visual LANSA for Web Development

 Why use Visual LANSA to build Web applications?

 There are many Web development tools available on the market today, so why would you choose LANSA?
 Visual LANSA is not only a tool for laying out pages it is a complete development methodology and tool set.
-The primary reasons for choosing LANSA are:
+The primary reasons for choosing LANSA:

 - LANSA's tools are designed for building Web applications for business

-- The tools insulate developers from the complexity of underlying Web technologies
+- Insulate developers from the complexity of underlying Web technologies

 Being able to develop or change Web applications quickly is essential for companies who need a fast response to changing business conditions.
 LANSA's development tools focus on business needs and are designed to build database driven Web applications quickly.

 Visual LANSA automates much of the development work by abstracting data definitions and business rules out of programs, and generating much of the code needed to build the application.
 The tools relieve developers from the monotonous and recurring parts of software development, reducing the likelihood of mistakes, and improving the quality of the software.
-Developers can spend more time on the business aspects of the application and/or build new applications.
+Developers can spend more time on the business aspects of applications.

 Web applications are complex, consisting of multiple parts, and using many technologies.
 Moreover, the technologies are subject to constant evolution or replacement.
 Keeping up with technological change can be a distraction for developers, diverting them away from projects that contribute to business outcomes such as more sales and/or reduced costs.
 LANSA insulates developers from the underlying Web technologies.
 Developers do not need know about these technologies as they are automatically implemented by LANSA.